Affordable Sacramento Probate Attorney

 How Much Does A Probate Attorney Cost?

 Fortunately, probate attorney fees are not paid upfront, so cost isn’t usually a barrier when retaining a probate attorney.
-As to the cost at the close of representation, while attorney Jin Kim charges less than most probate attorneys, unfortunately there’s very little price competition between probate attorneys.
-Unlike other states, California allows probate attorneys to charge a “statutory fee.”
+As to the cost at the close of representation, most probate attorneys charge what are known in California as “statutory attorney” fees which are designed to prevent attorneys from overcharging emotionally vulnerable clients.
 The fee is established in Probate Code Section 10810 and is represented as a percentage of the gross value of the estate:

 - 4% of the first one hundred thousand dollars ($100,000), plus